LGAPIPortalSuperAdmin/cms/cmsContents/mainPage/landing_en.md

   \              <p className="tem-txt--t2 txt-center mb7.5 mb-sm-3">

-  \                Focus on the essence of your business with LGE Smart Solution API Developer.
+  \                Focus on the essence of your business with LG Smart Solution API Developer.

   \              </p>